AVerMedia-Technologies-Inc/WidgetJSSample/README.md

 * [MacOS] Place the Widget directory to "~/Applications Support/AVerMedia Creator Central/widgets/＜PackageName＞/", then open the Creator Central machine to see it.

 # **Uninstallation**
-* [WinOS] Close Creator Central, and go to "C:/Users/＜YourName＞/AppData/Roaming/AVerMedia Creator Central/widgets/＜PackageName＞/", delete the com.avermedia.widget.js.clock folder, and then open Creator Central again.
+* [WinOS] Close Creator Central, and go to "C:/Users/＜YourName＞/AppData/Roaming/AVerMedia Creator Central/widgets/＜PackageName＞/", delete the Clock_js.widget folder, and then open Creator Central again.
-* [MacOS] Close Creator Central, and go to "~/Applications Support/AVerMedia Creator Central/widgets/＜PackageName＞/", delete the com.avermedia.widget.js.clock folder, and then open Creator Central again.
+* [MacOS] Close Creator Central, and go to "~/Applications Support/AVerMedia Creator Central/widgets/＜PackageName＞/", delete the Clock_js.widget folder, and then open Creator Central again.

 # **Troubleshooting for running failure**
 * [WinOS]